yale-cpsc-223/pset-hello-jack/README.md

 For this assignment, there are some assumptions you may make about the composition of the user's name.
 1. The user's name will not contain any newline characters within it
+1. If the user enters their name via `stdin` (rather than as a command line argument), it will have no leading or trailing whitespace
-2. The user's name will not be longer than 128 characters
+1. The user's name will not be longer than 128 characters

 ## Submission
 Submit this assignment to Gradescope by uploading a `.zip` archive containing (at least) the following files: